BME1478H/course-info/README.md

 The class will involve working through practical examples and solving real problems through a mix of online and live workshops.
 This course requires no previous programming experience.

+# Learning outcomes

+Students will learn how to

+- Apply "tidy data" principles.
+- Develop a proficiency in coding and doing data analysis in Python.
+- Clean, manipulate, and manage data in Python.
+- Write well-documented and modular Python code.
+- Apply common statistical techniques to biomedical data.
+- Recognize the importance of and ensure reproducibility of analysis documents.
+- Generate publication quality outputs such as figures and documents that effectively communicate technical content.

 ## Course structure